idris-lang/Idris-dev/docs/tutorial/miscellany.rst

     head (x :: xs) = x

-The ``auto`` annotation on the implicit argument means that Idris will attempt to fill in the implicit argument using the ``trivial`` tactic, which searches through the context for a proof, and tries to solve with ``refl`` if a proof is not found.
-Now when ``head`` is applied, the proof can be omitted.
+The ``auto`` annotation on the implicit argument means that Idris will attempt to fill in the implicit argument by searching for a value of the appropriate type.
+It will try the following, in order:

+- Local variables, i.e. names bound in pattern matches or ``let`` bindings, with exactly the right type.
+- The constructors of the required type.
+If they have arguments, it will search recursively up to a maximum depth of 100.
+- Local variables with function types, searching recursively for the arguments.
+- Any function with the appropriate return type which is marked with the ``%hint`` annotation.

 In the case that a proof is not found, it can be provided explicitly as normal:

 .. code-block:: idris